Shaft and chamber tomb: Central American and Mesoamerican tombs

 Research into New World shaft tombs and the Western Mexico and Central American tombs has been difficult due to looting.
-Shaft tombs did not prosper in Mesoamerica, as they did in Northwestern South America, which has led to Joseph B. Mountjoy and Mary K. Sandford suggesting that Northwestern South America could be the origin of these tombs.
+Shaft tombs did not prosper in Mesoamerica, as they did in northwestern South America, which has led to Joseph B. Mountjoy and Mary K. Sandford suggesting that northwestern South America could be the origin of these tombs.

-Shaft tombs appeared in Western Mexico during the Mesoamerican period (1500 BCE-200 CE) and also during the Pre classic period (300BCE-150CE).
+Shaft tombs appeared in Western Mexico during the Mesoamerican period (1500 BCE – 200 CE) and also during the Pre classic period (300 BCE – 150 CE).
 Shaft tombs vary from 10 to 65 feet deep and built under structures.
 A reason why they are called shaft tombs is because they use shaft stones to mark the location of the tomb.
 The labor required to build these tombs indicate that higher social classes were buried in them.
 In 1993 the first un-looted tomb was discovered at Huitzilapa in Jalisco.
 Shaft tombs were normally found in three Western Mexican states: Jalisco, Nayarit, and Colima.

 In Jalisco the tombs found have figurines that are made from clay, have elongated faces and high foreheads.
 At Nayarit there are sculptures that have painted details and wildly separate eyes.
 These figures are called Chinnesco because their widely separate eyes give them a Chinese like appearance.
 Tombs at Colima have hallow figures of animals, humans and plants which are made from warm brown slip (watery clay molded by hand).
 Other figurines that are also found at this site are ceramic dogs.
 Ceramic dogs are hairless dogs and are very important to their culture as they have multiple roles in the underworld.
 These include being the watch dog to the dead, healers, and a source of food.
 Shaft tombs also contain other offerings such as pottery containing food, beads, crystals, jade and conch shells.

 The Sipan tomb has been deemed Lord of Sipan, enclosed with eight other individuals, presumably wives and servants of Sipan.
 The paintings in the looted tombs of the Moche are essential because they did not have a written language.
 The pottery scenes and the wall drawings depict how sacrifice was a core component to the Moche and their beliefs.
-Sacriface was essential for the Moche so they could offer their warrior-priest blood in a goblet to appease him.
+Sacrifice was essential for the Moche so they could offer their warrior-priest blood in a goblet to appease him.
 There were two Sipan tombs that were unlooted.
 In both tombs, there was a moche elite as well as a warrior.
 It was confirmed by archaeologists that the warriors had no feet.
-It is assumed that there were ritual amputations performed in order to make sure that the warriors could not abandon their post in the afterlife.
+It is assumed that there were ritual amputations performed to make sure that the warriors could not abandon their post in the afterlife.

 The Tomb of the Triclinium celebrated the deceased because they were embracing the afterlife.
 This tomb is an Etruscan chamber tomb.
 It is located in Italy.